IPL-UV/rbig/README.md

 > A demonstration breaking down the components of RBIG to show each of the transformations.

 [Information Theory](https://github.com/IPL-UV/rbig/blob/master/notebooks/information_theory.ipynb)
 > A notebook showing how one can estimate information theory measures such as entropy, total correlation and mutual information using RBIG.
+[Open in Google Colab](https://colab.research.google.com/github/IPL-UV/rbig/blob/master/docs/notebooks/information_theory_colab.ipynb)